datacommonsorg/data/scripts/biomedical/STITCH/README.md

 All three datasets have stereo compound IDs (CID) and flat CIDs, which is what we used to merge them.

 `chemical.sources.v5.0.tsv`
-This file contained different source codes for various chemicals including: ChEMBL, ChEBI, ATC, BindingDB, KEGG, PS (PubChem Substance IDs of similar compounds), and PC (PubChem Compound IDs of similar compounds).
-We removed the PC values that were an exact match to the CID of the particular chemical on a given row.
+This file contained different source codes for various chemicals including: ChEMBL, ChEBI, ATC, BindingDB, KEGG, PS (PubChem Substance ID), and PC (PubChem Compound ID).

 `chemicals.inchikeys.v5.0.tsv`
 There were some mismatched compound stereo IDs and compound flat IDs included in the inchikeys.tsv file, so these rows from the dataset were excluded.